 The CSSPI includes all FC standing sales for all sizes of timber and all species.
 It will show most growth when demand for small roundwood is strongest, as the average tree size harvested is generally small in relation to highly productive Sitka spruce at the time of felling.

-Asset values also continue to rise.
-The latest IPD UK Annual Forestry Index results for 2015 showed a total return of 10.8% per annum.
-The longer term 23-year annualised return has been 9.0%.
+These changes are yet to be reflected in asset values, which also continue to rise.
+The latest IPD UK Annual Forestry Index results for the year ending 31 December 2017 showed a total return of 13.9% per annum.
+The longer term 25-year annualised return has been 9.2%.